KingSora/react-as/README.md

 The solution was to introduce an `component`, `tag` or `as` property to the components which had the appearance but not the functionality.
 In the `Link` and `Button` example the `Button` would receive such an property.
 Many popular libraries are doing like this: [MUI](https://mui.com/api/button/#props), [Ant Design](https://ant.design/components/button/#API), [react-bootstrap](https://react-bootstrap.github.io/components/buttons/#button-props).
 The problem is that if more components should receive the functionality of the `Link` component, the property needs to be re-implement over and over again for each component.
 And this is where `react-as` comes in! **Not only can `react-as` replicate the current solution without re-implementing it over and over again, its also possible to give the `Link` component the `as` prop instead of the `Button`.**

+### Similar approeaches

+Until now I've only encountered the [Radix UI Primitves](https://github.com/radix-ui/primitives) library which uses this approach with their `asChild` component property.

 ## Usage

 The package comes with the `As` react component and the `transform` function.
 Both are exactly the same, but you can choose when to use what.